forestdb/forestdb.org/models/social-utility.md

 $r_j \in \{0, 1\}$.
 Each agent $a_i$ in the population assigns some
 subjective utility $u_j$ to each restaurant $j$, such that $u_j = P(r_j = 1)$.
-These subjective utilities are drawn from a shared normal distribution, so all agents have relatively similar utilities functions.
+These subjective utilities are drawn from a shared normal distribution, so all agents have relatively similar utility functions.
 We will model a particular agent, Alice, as she infers her own utility function.
 She uses two sources of information.
 First, Alice assumes that all other agents know their own utility and decide